US National Report | International Cartographic Exhibition | US Childrens’ Map Competition | USNC Travel Funding

 - US entries in the Barbara Petchenik Children’s World Map Drawing Competition

 Every four years, the US National Committee (USNC) to the International Cartographic Association (ICA) publishes the US National Report to summarize cartographic and GIScience activities in the country during the previous four years across all sectors, including academia, industry, government, and others.
 The report is provided to all members of the ICA, and by extension, its member nations, including the US cartographic and GIScience community.
-We are now in the process of compiling the 2019 US report, and we invite you to contribute!
+We continue to compile the 2019 US report, and we invite you to contribute!

 Please note that the style for references is different than what is in the template.
 We will use the The Chicago Manual of Style, 17th edition.
 See the Chicago-Style Citation Quick Guide.
 I find this useful as a quick reference.